MicrosoftDocs/architecture-center/docs/reference-architectures/n-tier/n-tier-sql-server.md

 4. Open the `n-tier-windows.json` file.

-5. Search for "witnessStorageBlobEndPoint" and replace the placeholder text with the name of the Storage account from step 2.
+5. Search for all instances of "witnessStorageBlobEndPoint" and replace the placeholder text with the name of the Storage account from step 2.

     ```json
     "witnessStorageBlobEndPoint": "https://[replace-with-storageaccountname].blob.core.windows.net",
     ```

 6. Run the following command to list the account keys for the storage account.
-Copy the value of `key1`.

     ```bash
     az storage account keys list \